 The specific question currently before the Supreme Court is “What constitutes ‘changing clothes’ within the meaning of Section 203(o) of the Fair Labor Standards Act.”
 While this question may seem inconsequential, the Supreme Court’s decision on this issue has the potential to affect employees’ overtime compensation rights for years to come.
 Unfortunately, recent decisions from the United States Supreme Court have favored employers.
 Fortunately, even an adverse decision from the Supreme Court, which would apply to every state including Ohio, would be limited to those employees that are working under a collective bargaining agreement that excludes payment for donning and doffing.

-If you believe that your employer is not paying you for all of your lawfully earned overtime compensation at a rate of one and half times your normal wages as requires under the Fair Labor Standards Act, contact the attorneys at the Spitz law firm today for a free and confidential initial consultation.
-The wage and hour lawyers at the Spitz law firm will provide you with the best options for your overtime pay dispute situation.
+If you believe that your employer is not paying you for all of your lawfully earned overtime compensation at a rate of one and half times your normal wages as requires under the Fair Labor Standards Act, contact the attorneys at Spitz, The Employee’s Law Firm today for a free and confidential initial consultation.
+The wage and hour lawyers at Spitz, The Employee’s Law Firm will provide you with the best options for your overtime pay dispute situation.
 If you even think that you may be entitled to overtime pay that you are not being paid, call 866-797-6040.

 The materials available at this wage and hour law website are for informational purposes only and not for the purpose of providing legal advice.
 Your best option is to contact an Ohio overtime attorney to obtain advice with respect to FLSA questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
 The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm or any individual attorney.